Kellerman81/go_media_downloader/README.md

 - Always: Add Additional Logging (currently mostly debugging stuff)
 - Always: API Changes

+## Ram Usage

+Currently seen:
+Constanly in use - between 30MB-150MB
+Swap Memory: Default ~300-600MB - on file move the complete file size so for a 8GB file expect also this much!
 ## Get started

-- for Docker: Download Repository - and create docker container for build/run using compose files/nzbs (~300-700mb RAM)
+- for Docker: Download Repository - and create docker container for build/run using compose files/nzbs
 - for Windows/Linux/Mac: Download latest [prebuild zip](https://github.com/Kellerman81/go_media_downloader/releases/tag/latest_develop) for your OS
 - for all: setup your config and name it config.toml ! - this will initialize the config.db and also update it on change
 - for all: setup your series.toml if wanted